molundb/molundb.github.io/work-experience/index.md

 I led the complete rewrite of Blacklane’s Android chauffeur app - successfully delivering on time and gradually rolling it out to all 40+ countries.

 - Architected a modern, modular, and well-tested MVVM-based application using Kotlin Coroutines and Jetpack Compose, achieving a >99% crash-free rate.
-- Collaborated closely with data and product to create a data-driven experience, leveraging Datadog, RudderStack, and Mixpanel for analytics.
+- CImplemented analytics using Datadog, RudderStack, and Mixpanel, ensuring visibility into app usage and performance
 - Mentored and supported more junior developers, fostering a culture of learning and continuous improvement.

 ## Senior Android Engineer - Zooplus (Netlight Consultant)